License GuideSOC 37-3012

 Read more

 Pesticide applicator licenses require continuing education to renew.
-Your state board sets the hourly requirement and mandates specific topics, usually ethics and state law.
-Check your state's requirements before your renewal deadline.
+Your state board sets the number of hours and topics.
+Common requirements include ethics and state pesticide laws.
+Check your state's specific rules before your renewal deadline.

 Is This For You